 • Antibiotics

-In the event that a patient with glomerulonephritis retains a chronic focus of infection (chronic sinusitis, sinusitis, endometritis, urethritis, tonsillitis), it must be sanitized with antibacterial drugs.
-In each case, the type of antibiotic is selected by the attending physician individually, depending on the following factors:
+In the event that a patient with glomerulonephritis has a chronic focus of infection (chronic sinusitis, sinusitis, endometritis, urethritis, tonsillitis), its sanitation with antibacterial drugs is necessary.
+In each specific case, the type of antibiotic is selected individually by the attending physician depending on the following factors:

-• Antibiotic sensitivity of the causative agent of an infectious disease
+• Antibiotic sensitivity of an infectious disease pathogen

 Health prognosis for chronic glomerulonephritis